-Haas and Mortensen concurred with Hackman’s “enabling conditions” for team success through a compelling direction, a strong structure, and a supportive context.
+Haas and Mortensen concurred with Hackman’s “enabling conditions” for team success through a clear direction, a strong structure, and a supportive context.

-Unfortunately, in Hackman’s analysis, he did not consider the hardwiring of 50% of the population when he asserted that personalities, attitudes, and behavioral styles are not important to collaborations.
+Unfortunately, Hackman’s analysis did not consider the hardwiring of 50% of the population when he asserted that personalities, attitudes, and behavioral styles are not crucial to collaborations.

 Perhaps one-on-one mentoring or individual counseling would help errant employees.
 And if managers and supervisors aren’t skilled at mentoring and counseling, they should be trained or replaced.

-Since companies spend billions of dollars a year on team building exercises, it is safe to say that team building initiatives aren’t going anywhere soon.
+Since companies spend billions of dollars annually on team-building exercises, it is safe to say that team-building initiatives aren’t going anywhere soon.

 What are introverts to do in these matters?

-The short answer is to begin carving out space for yourself within the corporate structure, until you can create your own domain.
+The short answer is to begin carving out space for yourself within the corporate structure until you can create your domain.

 Here are a few ways you can begin doing this.

-Although striving to be caring and consistent is admirable, it is important to choose one as your personal brand.
+Although striving to be caring and consistent is admirable, choosing one as your brand.
+Is important.
 The department store Nordstrom is known for its customer service and thus is in the caring business.
-Whereas, Amazon is known for its logistics and thus is in the consistency business.
+Amazon is known for its logistics and thus is in the consistency business.

-By becoming clear about what’s most important to you in your human interactions, life becomes clearer and simpler in how you see and are seen by others.
+By becoming clear about what’s most important to you in your human interactions, life becomes more transparent and more straightforward in how you see and are seen by others.